-4.4 Folder sharing
+4.5 Folder sharing

-Shared Folders allow you to access files of your host system from within the guest system, much like ordinary shares on Windows networks would - except that shared folders do not need a networking setup.
-Sharing is accomplished using a special service on the host and a file system driver for the guest, both of which are provided by VirtualBox.
+Shared folders allow you to access files of your host system from within the guest system, much like ordinary shares on Windows networks would - except that shared folders do not need a networking setup.
+Shared folders must physically reside on the host and are then shared with the guest; sharing is accomplished using a special service on the host and a file system driver for the guest, both of which are provided by VirtualBox.

 In order to use this feature, the VirtualBox Guest Additions have to be installed.
-Currently, Shared Folders are limited to Windows XP, Windows 2000 and Linux 2.4 and 2.6 guests.
+Note however that Shared Folders are only supported with Windows (2000 or newer) guests and Linux guests.

-To share a folder with a virtual machine in VirtualBox, you must specify the path of the folder to be shared on the host and chose a "share name" that the guest can use to access it.
+To share a host folder with a virtual machine in VirtualBox, you must specify the path of that folder and choose for it a "share name" that the guest can use to access it.
 Hence, first create the shared folder on the host; then, within the guest, connect to it.